17 January - 20 February 2024

 The researcher nominated must not already be active in Sweden.
 The researcher must also be aware that they are being nominated, and also what acceptance of the nomination entails.
 If the proposed researcher declines to accept, the higher education institution (HEI) cannot propose a replacement.

 The visiting researcher is expected to take part in the department’s research and contribute to strengthening the existing research environment.

 The visiting researcher awarded the grant shall be employed by the administrating organisation throughout the visit.

-When the application is registered and signed in Prisma (see below), the HEI and the proposing department undertake to be responsible for the local hosting and all practical arrangements associated with the visiting researcher’s stay in Sweden, if the application is approved.
+When the application is registered and signed in Prisma (see below), the HEI and the nominating department undertake to be responsible for the local hosting and practical arrangements associated with the visiting researcher’s visit to Sweden, if the application is approved.

 Number of applications and previous grants